i520e5/AcceleratedRendering-reFabricated/README.md

 <a id="english"></a>
 # AcceleratedRendering

+**This is the Fabric version of AcceleratedRendering, if you need the NeoForge supported version, please visit [here](https://github.com/Argon4W/AcceleratedRendering)**

 This is a client side only entity rendering optimization MOD, aiming at improving performance when rendering large amount of entities or complex modded entities with significant amount of vertices with compute shaders on GPU while being compatible with shader packs,